berriestime/eCommerce-Application/README.md

 This project includes a number of npm scripts that can be used to facilitate the development process.
 Below is a brief description of each:

-- `build`: Compiles the TypeScript codebase using the TypeScript Compiler (tsc) and then builds the production version of the application with Vite.
+- `build`: Compiles the TypeScript codebase using the esbuild and then builds the production version of the application with Vite.

 - `ci:format`: Checks if the files in the project adhere to the formatting standards set by Prettier without writing any changes.